iden3/research/README.md

 This repository contains research papers written by the iden3 team.

 # Structure
-Up to date there are two different directories: `pedersen-hash` and `ZKProof-Workshop-2019`.
-All research documents are writen in LaTeX.
-To generate a PDF, clone the repository and compile the `main.tex` files.
+Up to date there are three different directories: `articles`, `documentation` and `ZKProof-Workshop-2019`.

+## `documentation`

+It contains the description of different cryptographic protocols used in iden3.
+The documents are written in MarkDown.

-## pedersen-hash
+## `articles`

-It contains an old version of the description the Pedersen Hash function implementation using Baby Jubjub elliptic curve and 4-bit windows.
-This document is obsolete, as it has been shown by Zcash team that the usage of 3-bit windows is more efficient.
+It contains the articles that are or will be submitted to scientific journals and magazines.
+These documents are written in LaTeX.

-## ZKProof-Workshop-2019
+## `ZKProof-Workshop-2019`
 It contains four standard proposals written for the ZKProof Workshop 2019, which took place in Berkeley last 10-12th of April, 2019.

 - `preamble.tex` : packages, commands and margins of the documents.